Jelly-RDF/jelly-jvm/docs/docs/user/titanium.md

 </dependency>
 ```

 Note that while the API is in Java, the code does depend on Scala.
-This dependency is expected to be removed in Jelly-JVM 3.0.0.
+The dependency on Scala is expected to be removed in Jelly-JVM 3.0.0.

 ## Basic I/O operations

 The module implements a simple Jelly file reader and writer for Titanium.
 See the classes {{ javadoc_link_pretty('titanium', 'JellyTitaniumReader') }} and {{ javadoc_link_pretty('titanium', 'JellyTitaniumWriter') }}.
-You should simply instantiate them using the `.factory` method and then either push quads into the writer, or instruct the reader to push quads into another quad consumer.
+You should simply instantiate them using the `.factory` static method and then either push quads into the writer, or instruct the reader to push quads into another quad consumer.

-Full example:
+Full example of integration with the [`titanium-rdf-n-quads`](https://github.com/filip26/titanium-rdf-n-quads) library:

 {{ code_example('TitaniumRdfApi.java') }}

 ## Low-level usage

-Titanium RDF API does not implement types for RDF primitives, so the integration with it is a bit different.
+Titanium RDF API does not implement types for RDF primitives, so the Jelly integration with it is a bit different from the ones for Jena and RDF4J.
 Currently, the Pekko Streams API is not supported, and the `ConverterFactory` for Titanium is not part of the public API.

 But, you can still access a part of the low-level API directly.
 This would be useful if you wanted to integrate Titanium with Kafka or some other custom serialization pipeline.